annapamma/vue-heatmap-tutorial/README.md

 ```
 See it on codepen: https://codepen.io/annapamma/pen/qeNZox

-To see moe options, such customizing the y-axis and styling, view the ApexCharts options documentation at https://apexcharts.com/docs/options/.
+To see more options, such customizing the y-axis and styling, view the ApexCharts options documentation at https://apexcharts.com/docs/options/.

 # Last Step: Testing your knowledge
 You're an old pro at this by now.
 How would you get from where you are now to the final product shown below?
 (Hint: see [Assigning a color scale](#assigning-a-color-scale))